RakhithJK/wazuh-wazuh-wiki/Coding-style-guide-(C-plus-plus).md

 ### Files and folders
 * Use lower case for new folders being created.
-* Use PascalCase for new files being created.
+* Use camelCase for new files being created.
 * Use descriptive related prefix for new files, e.g.: `osQueryManager.h`

 ## Style conventions